Lallianzuala Chhangte: 2023–24 season

 Chhangte began the 2023–24 season with a 0–2 loss versus Nassaji Mazandaran in the 2023–24 AFC Champions League.
 He scored his first goal from the penalty spot on 8 December 2023, the third goal in a 0–4 victory away versus Bengaluru.
 As he did in the 2022 AFC Champions League, Chhangte once again featured in every game Mumbai played in the 2023–24 AFC Champions League, but the campaign wasn't as fruitful for The Islanders, as they were knocked out in the group stage of the competition with zero points, and only one goal was scored throughout the six matches they played.

 He scored his first ISL goal of the season in a 0-4 away win over Bengaluru FC, scoring Mumbai's fourth goal of the match through a penalty in the 61st minute.
 While Chhangte struggled to score goals early in the season, he hit goalscoring form in the latter part of the season, scoring six goals, alongside providing two assists, in Mumbai's last seven league games of the season.

 He was crucial in Mumbai's push to retain their League Shield, but despite continuing his form to score away against Mohun Bagan SG in their final match, Mumbai still lost 2-1, allowing Mohun Bagan to lift the League Shield.

 In the playoffs, Mumbai were 2-0 down away to FC Goa in the playoff semi-final first leg.
 However, Chhangte scored two goals from two Jayesh Rane assists to turn the game around.
 His first goal came in the 90th minute, rounding Goa goalkeeper Dheeraj Singh to slot home.
 Vikram Partap Singh scored the equalizer a minute later.
 In the sixth minute of injury time, Jayesh Rane stabbed the ball into Chhangte's path, who scored his second goal of the match, completing the comeback for Mumbai City FC.
-Chhangte scored in the second leg at home as well, scoring the second goal in a simple 2-0 win to take Mumbai to the ISL Final.
+Chhangte scored in the second leg at home as well, scoring the second goal in a 2-0 win to take Mumbai to the ISL Final.
 In the final, they faced Mohun Bagan SG again, but this time Mumbai won the match 3-1, securing the club's second ISL Cup in their history.